Joseph Safra Foundation Inc

 Overview

 The Joseph Safra Foundation Inc is a private family foundation established by Joseph Safra, one of the world's wealthiest bankers and descendant of a Syrian banking family.
 Following Joseph Safra's death in December 2020, the foundation is now led by his widow, Vicky Safra, who serves as president.
-The foundation operates with assets of $28.5 million (2024) and distributes approximately $8-12 million annually in grants.
-The foundation's mission centers on supporting the Jewish community through contributions to synagogues, religious organizations, educational institutions, and health organizations, both in the United States and internationally, particularly in Israel.
+The foundation operates with assets of $22.4 million (2023) and distributes approximately $8-12 million annually in grants.
+The foundation's mission centres on supporting the Jewish community through contributions to synagogues, religious organisations, educational institutions, and health organisations, both in the United States and internationally, particularly in Israel.
 Leadership includes family members Jacob Safra, David Safra, Carlos Bertaco, and Vicky Safra, all serving as volunteer trustees with zero compensation.

 Funding Priorities